howlerdesign/rust-website/README.md

-# THIS IS NOT FINISHED YET OK?
-IT WON'T WORK
 # Rust Website Template
 Rust Website Template is a NodeJS/EJS App built to easily set up a website for a Rust Community.